 Measure Description

 Displacement ventilation (DV) technology provides ventilation air directly to occupant breathing zones using low air velocity and moderate delivery temperatures.
 It is not designed to heat or cool the entire volume of the room, just the occupied or “breathing” zones at high ventilation effectiveness.
-Sensible loads from lighting are above the occupied zones and don’t need to be considered.
+Sensible loads from lighting are above the occupied zones and do not need to be considered.